 X-On and I-Guy are the more staple heroes, both of them are featured prominently due to how much inspiration they take from Spiderman and Batman respectively.
 X-On is a good guy who has dubious methods of getting the job done, taking a painful amount of inspiration from heroes like Wolverine and Batman.
 I-Guy is conflicted between his public image and his secret identity, beyond simply mentioning this characteristic the show doesn't follow through with his arc.
 The lack of conclusion for any of the character arcs could be due to the lack of a definitive conclusion episode because, like all Stan Lee products, the ending is just a teaser for another season (which will probably never happen).

-The Eleanor herself isn’t involving in the slightest, but throughout the show, she impacts the her adversaries and supporting characters.
-An example of this potentally solid characer writing is when Eleanor confronts the villian Steel Ruler.
-She talks to her and we find out her dark back story that, while slightly unoriginal, was very present in her character’s design and personality.
+The Eleanor herself isn’t involving in the slightest, but throughout the show, she impacts her adversaries and supporting characters.
+An example of this potentially solid character writing is when Eleanor confronts the villain Steel Ruler.
+She talks to her and we find out her dark backstory that, while slightly unoriginal, was very present in her character’s design and personality.
 She relates to Eleanor because they both were abandoned, and this is even revisited as a prominent theme in a later episode which I thought made for the best writing in the entire show.

 The only interesting part of the cast is the villains, while they aren't original, some of them have complete arcs which gives you something to root for when trudging through this drek.

 The visuals are shockingly bland for a superhero show.
-Sometimes for minutes at a time you have only 3 colors to look at with very little detail, there were times I could hardly understand what I was actually looking at.
-It’s also at times painful on the eyes, it feels like someone removed every other frame in post-production leaving the action janky and nauseating.
-The only reprieve I got frpm the awful action was the CGI, which was by no means good, it just wasn’t as bad as the 2d art.
+Sometimes for minutes at a time you have only 3 colors to look at with very little detail.
+There were more than a few times I could hardly understand what I was actually looking at onscreen.

 I think that Studio Deen was aiming for a comic book aesthetic, but due to a clearly strained budget, the result was lackluster at best.